tangosara/GameLauncher/README.md

 🔹 **Improved UI:** Create a cleaner, modern-looking UI similar to popular launchers
 🔹 **Better Tech Stack:** Possibly switch from Python to a different language for performance and design improvements
 🔹 **More Features:**
-   - Custom categories for better game organization
-   - Cloud sync for game metadata
+   - Better sorting/filtering features
    - Customizable themes
+   - Custom Artwork for games

 ---